rust-lang/rust/src/doc/rustc-dev-guide/src/building/bootstrapping.md

 <!-- toc -->

-This subchapter is about the bootstrapping process.

-## What is bootstrapping?
-How does it work?

-[Bootstrapping] is the process of using a compiler to compile itself.
+[*Bootstrapping*] is the process of using a compiler to compile itself.
 More accurately, it means using an older compiler to compile a newer version of the same compiler.